SeeedDocument/Seeeduino_Cloud/Seeeduino_Cloud.md

 ##FAQ

-* What is the difference between Seeeduino CLoud and LinkIt Smart 7688 DUO?
+* What is Yun Bridge Library?
+Yun Bridge Library is the mechanism used in Arduino Yun for communication between a MPU and a MCU.
+Seeeduino Cloud supports Yun Bridge Library to make it easy for Arduino users to build their IoT projects.

 ##Help us to make it better